JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

     }
     ```

+   It's a common `Platform` interface with information about the platform.
-2. Switch to `androidMain` and `iosMain` modules.
-You'll see that they have different implementations for Android and iOS source sets:
+2. Switch between the `androidMain` and the `iosMain` modules.
+   You'll see that they have different implementations of the same functionality for the Android and the iOS source sets:

     ```kotlin
     // Platform.kt in androidMain module: